 - 2 Tbsp. fresh lemon juice

 - Cook pasta in a large pot of boiling salted water, stirring occasionally, until al dente.
-Reserve 1 cup pasta water and drain remaining.
+Reserve 1 cup pasta cooking water and drain remaining.
+Add cooked pasta back to pot.

-- Ad butter to pan.
+- Add butter and garlic to pan.
 Once melted, whisk in flour until dissolved.
-Add oat (or cashew) milk and miso paste, whisking continuously until smooth.
-Bring to a simmer and cook 2 to 3 minutes until sauce begins to thicken.
-Stir in remaining 3/4 tsp. black pepper and thyme.
+Cook mixture for 1 to 2 minutes to eliminate raw flour taste.
+Add milk and miso paste, whisking continuously until smooth.
+Increase heat to bring mixture to a simmer.
+Simmer for 2 to 3 minutes, until sauce thickens and miso paste dissolves.
+Remove from heat and stir in lemon juice and black pepper.

-- Add cooked pasta to pan and use tongs to toss with sauce.
-Stream in pasta water in 1/4 cup increments, tossing continuously with tongs, until sauce begins clinging to pasta and desired consistency is achieved.
-(Note: you may not end up using all of pasta water, but better to have extra for insurance.)
-Stir in vegetables.
+- Pour sauce over cooked pasta and use a set of tongs to toss well.
+Stream in reserved pasta water in ½ cup increments, tossing continuously, until sauce begins clinging to pasta and desired consistency is achieved.
+Stir in cooked vegetables and serve.